 Follow label directions for the proper timing and rates for the use of BEYOND® herbicide.

-Use information provided by the North Dakota State University White Mold Risk Map to aid in determining the need for a fungicide treatment and proper timing.
+Use information provided by the White Mold Risk Map to aid in determining the need for a fungicide treatment and proper timing.

 Monitor fields for the presence of bertha armyworms, diamondback moths and lygus bugs.
 Consider the application of insecticides if the economic threshold has been reached.

-Monitor fields closely in the fall, and time swathing to occur when the majority of the plants have reached 70 percent seed color change.
-Timely swathing maximizes yield and minimizes the potential of green seed in the harvested crop; suitable for direct harvest — growers can direct harvest at 100 percent seed color change (SCC) on the plant.
+If swathing, monitor fields closely in the fall, and time swathing to occur when the majority of the plants have reached 70 percent seed color change.

 Most hybrids can be direct-harvested.
 A good seedbed and properly adjusted seeder help ensure a uniform stand and even drydown at maturity.
 If crop maturity is variable, consider the use of a desiccant.
 Begin harvest with seed moisture at 8 percent to 10 percent moisture; stems may still have a greenish tinge.
 When the standing canola is ready to harvest, doing so is the most important activity on the farm.